-Financial Impact: Cost estimates for further trail improvements have not been fully developed at this time.
-Plan recommendations are for Council consideration and as plans develop for an implementation program, staff will provide an update as to costs, and incorporation into the 5-year Capital Improvement Program.
+Financial Impact: Cost estimates for future trail improvements have not been fully developed at this time.
+Future implementation projects will be based on the prioritized projects identified in this plan.
+Costs and recommendations for specific trail segments and prioritized trail projects will be reviewed with Council and incorporated into the 5-year Capital Improvement Program.
 A summary of the past several years of budgeted amounts for the Trail Enhancement line item in the annual capital improvement fund is given below.

-Account Number Account Title 2020 Actual 2021 Actual 2022 Budget Estimated 2022 Year End 2023 Budget
+Account Number Account Title 2020 Actual 2021 Actual 2022 Budget Estimated 2022 Year End 2023 Budget 20- Trails Construction 2000- 5066 and Enhancements \$100,771 \$92,193 \$490,000 \$250,000 \$500,000

-Trails

-20- Construction

-2000- and

-5066 Enhancements \$100,771 \$92,193 \$490,000 \$250,000 \$500,000